TheFifthRider/fate-slash-fate/docs/keywords.md

 ??? example "Example stunt: Bulletproof Fibers"
     When Willow Succeeds at creating an Advantage with her plant magic, she can spend a plant point to turn the created aspect into an \[Armor:1 Shield\].
 When the aspect is created, she may also invoke the created aspect to increase the Armor rating of the Shield by 1 for each invoke.

+## Foil Invokes

+Foil Invokes are Free Invokes that can only be used against an enemy's roll.
+Typically, a stunt will create more Foil Invokes than it would Free Invokes because of this limitation.

+??? example "Example stunt: Tell the Sun to Shine on Only Me"
+    Whenever Willow Creates an Advantage, she can choose to place twice as many Foil Invokes as she would Free Invokes, replacing the free invokes.

+Example Stunt:

+Tell The Sun To Shine On Only Me
+Whenever Willow Creates an Advantage, she can place Rain Invokes instead of Free Invokes and get one bonus Rain Invoke**

 ## Obstacles
 (*Source: [Fate Adversary Toolkit](https://fate-srd.com/fate-adversary-toolkit/obstacles)*)